hnakae/go-club/_posts/_TableOfContents.md

 The theory articles are intended for those who have mastered the proverbs, and want a deeper understanding beyond what proverbs, knowledge, and reading ability can provide.

-1 strength of stones
+1 strength of stones _coming soon_

-2 shape
+2 shape _coming soon_

-3 direction of play
+3 direction of play _coming soon_

-4 understanding attack
+4 understanding attack _coming soon_

-5 how to identify scrap stones
+5 how to identify scrap stones _coming soon_